jharwell/libra/docs/development/cxx-dev-guide.rst

   minimized and well documented if they reside in the ``public`` part of the enclosing class.

-- The namespace hierarchy exactly corresponds to the directory hierarchy that the source/header files for classes can be found in.
+- If a C++ file lives under ``src/my_module/my_file.cpp`` then its corresponding include file is found under ``include/<repo_name>/my_module/my_file.hpp`` (same idea for C, but with the corresponding extensions).
+This is the Principle of Least Surprise, and makes it as easy as possible for people unfamiliar with the code to find stuff in it.

 Naming
 ------

 - All file, class, variable, enum, namespace, etc. names are ``specified_like_this``, NOT ``specifiedLikeThis`` or ``SpecifiedLikeThis``.
-Rationale: Most of the time you shouldnot really need to know whether the thing in between ``::`` is a class, namespace, enum, etc. You really only need to know what operations it has.
+Rationale: Most of the time you should not really need to know whether the thing in between ``::`` is a class, namespace, enum, etc. You really only need to know what operations it has.
 This also makes the code play nicely with the STL/boost from a readability point of view.